 The future of work for women is changing, but we are tired of 'telling' young women about it...
 We want to show them!
 Gathering at the Sydney Startup Hub, students connect with Australia's best innovators for experiential learning that could change a future career, inspire a bold idea, or challenge an assumption.

-On the day, students arrive at the Sydney Startup hub for an offical address and welcome from the NSW government's Jobs for NSW.
-Students participate in interactive educational workshops addressing key areas of learning from the TOI 2021 Curriculum.
+On the day, students arrive at the Sydney Startup hub for an offical address and welcome to the largest startup ecosystem in NSW, and home of innovation.
+Students participate in interactive educational workshops addressing key areas of learning from the TOI 2022 Curriculum.

 Students tour the Sydney Startup Hub with community leaders from Australia's best startup incubators and accelerators.
 Students see how the country's most exciting new companies collaborate in dynamic and flexible working environments supported by ecosystem partnerships and networking, creative design spaces, flat company structures and new technology infrastructure.

-After the tour, students participate in a coaching session with ex Silicon Valley executive and corporate mindset coach.
-The Coach uses the same techniques sought after by Australia's top business leaders to help students remove many of the mental blocks that stifle creativity and innovation.
+Work with professional development mindset and communication coaches, including Silicon Valley executives.
+These sessions expose students to the same techniques sought after by Australia's top business leaders, to help remove many of the mental blocks that stifle creativity and innovation.
 Students work on self-reflection exercises to grow their confidence and communication skills, and start to imagine themselves as leaders, excited to express their thoughts and feelings.
-This experience is an important segue into helping students to feel comfortable to build relationships with the female innovators they meet in the next session.
+This experience is an important segue into helping students to feel comfortable to build relationships and network with leading female innovators.

-Students participate in an interactive presentation from the event's corporate sponsors.
-Leading women from top tier corporates discuss how:
+Engage with interactive presentations from the event's corporate sponsors– Leading women from top tier corporates who discuss how:

 - Their company is implementing strategies to increase female participation in STEM;

 - They use STEM in their products and processes and why it is so important in their field of work;

 - Their journey has evolved for them to become qualified leaders in this space, including their key challenges and successes;